-A viral respiratory infection common in children increases the risk of developing asthma, researchers at UT Southwestern Medical Center at
+A viral respiratory infection common in children increases the risk of developing asthma, researchers at UT Southwestern Medical Center at Dallas have reported.

 The study, published in The Journal of Infectious Diseases, is the first to show a link between respiratory syncytial virus, or RSV, infection and asthma in mice.
 A related study, also in mice, suggests that a medication neutralizing the virus could decrease childrens chances of developing asthma.

 RSV is the leading cause of viral respiratory infections in infants and children worldwide.

 We have suspected a connection between asthma and RSV for a long time, but there has been no scientific evidence confirming this theory until now, said Dr. Octavio Ramilo, associate professor of pediatrics in the Cancer Immunobiology Center and the studys senior author.
 RSV is a very common virus and one of the most frequent respiratory illnesses.
 Most babies will get over the infection, but some develop severe wheezing and other permanent asthma-like symptoms.